 The immediate controlling party of Qatar Racing Limited is Qatar Investments & Projects Development Holding Co.
 (QIPCO), a company incorporated in Qatar.
-Group accounts are available from PO Box 8612, Doha, Qatar.
 This is the largest and smallest set of accounts which the company's results are consolidated within.
-Group accounts are available from PO Box 8612, Doha, Qatar.
+Group accounts are maintained at PO Box 8612, Doha, Qatar but only available upon request at the discretion of the directors.